Spoliation of works of art during the Holocaust and World War II period

 Museums across the UK have undertaken detailed research of their collections to identify objects with uncertain provenance between 1933-1945.
 Details of these objects are published in a fully searchable database.

-An external advisory committee, chaired by Sir David Neuberger was established to review progress and advises on the actions necessary to fulfil the statement of principles.
+An external Spoliation Advisory Committee, chaired by Sir David Neuberger, was established to review progress and advises on the actions necessary to fulfil the statement of principles and continues to meet.

-In 2007, the provenance research reports and database were transferred to the new Cultural Property Advice website.
+In 2007 the provenance research reports and database were transferred to the new Cultural Property Advice website, now managed by the Collections Trust.

-Search the database of works of art with uncertain provenance during the period 1933-45.
-This is now managed by Cultural Property Advice.
+Search the database of works of art with uncertain provenance during the period 1933-45 here.

-Statement of Principles for UK Museums' Provenance Research for the Period 1933-1945.
+Read the Statement of Principles for UK Museums' Provenance Research for the Period 1933-1945 here.

 NMDC press releases providing a summary of updates on provenance research and notification of claims from 2001-2006.